Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-publish.md

 ![No Connector](/resources/docs/proget-conda-newfeed-noconnector.png){height="" width="50%"}

 From here, we name our feed.
-For this example we will call it `internal-conda`, and then click "Create Feed".
+For this example, we will call it `internal-conda`, and then click "Create Feed".

 ![Name Feed](/resources/docs/proget-conda-newfeed-internal.png){height="" width="50%"}